jadarnel27/joshthecoder.com/_posts/2019-05-19-a-parallel-nested-loop-join-optimization.markdown

 We know, from trying it, that there is only one row in `dbo.PostTypes` that has `[Type] = 'TagWiki'` - but how can we guarantee that (as far as the optimizer is concerned)?

-One way would be a unique constraint to that column:
+One way would be to add a unique constraint to that column:

     ALTER TABLE dbo.PostTypes ADD CONSTRAINT UQ_Type UNIQUE (Type);